halbothpa/raspyrfm-client/docs/source/homeassistant_components.rst

 Entity platforms
 ----------------

-Both switches and binary sensors share a base entity class that listens for dispatcher updates when devices change.
+All entities share a base class that listens for dispatcher updates when devices change.
 The entity platforms iterate over stored devices, create entities on demand, and react to live signal messages from the learning pipeline.
+Besides switches and binary sensors the integration now exposes a light platform for dimmable actuators, a button platform that creates one entity per stored action, and a universal sensor that records and replays raw payloads when no fingerprint matches.

 .. literalinclude:: ../../custom_components/raspyrfm/entity.py
    :language: python